 Artisanal – Fresh – Handcrafted – Local – Seasonal

 George Vanderbilt came to Asheville to pursue his dream of building a self-sustaining, working estate supported by agriculture.
 More than a century later, this interest in agriculture continues.
 Biltmore was a pioneer in sustainable land-use practices in 1895 and has long operated its farm and field-to-table program.
-Estate pastured beef and lamb, as well as eggs from chickens and quail are served in estate restaurants.
-Vegetables, herbs, and fruit are grown in a production garden.
+Estate pastured beef, lamb, and pork, as well as eggs from chickens are served in estate restaurants.
 Partnerships with farmers in Western North Carolina also promote the use of locally-sourced food for estate restaurants.

 Working the Land to Delight the Palate